mkobuolys/flutter-design-patterns/assets/markdown/abstract-factory.md

 ### IWidgetsFactory

-An interface which defines methods to be implemented by the specific factory classes.
+An interface that defines methods to be implemented by the specific factory classes.
 These methods are used to create components (widgets) of the specific type defined by the concrete factory.

 ```
 abstract interface class IWidgetsFactory {